 - 1. The following ribbons are awarded based on the number of points earned: - Science Fair Honor Excellence - 2.
 Honorable Mention rosettes are given to all students participating in the interview judging and not receiving medals. - 3.
 1st, 2nd, and 3rd place medals are awarded for the top projects at each grade level. - 4.
-Winners will be identified on Saturday, March 20.
+Winners will be identified on Friday, March 17

-C. Special Recognition To Be Awarded
+C. Special Recognition Awards

-(Subject to change)
+(Subject to change yearly)